Four Daiwa Scholars in Japanese Studies have been selected in the programme’s fourth year.

-You can see the profiles below and also via this link below:Daiwa Scholars in Japanese Studies 2016
+You can see their profiles below and also via this link below:Profiles with photos of the Daiwa Scholars in Japanese Studies 2018

 About the scholars

 Marcus Eagle graduated from the University of Leeds in 2018 with a 1st in his BA Japanese and Spanish with a distinction in spoken Japanese.
 As part of his degree, he spent his second year of study at Waseda University.
 Marcus is interested in Japanese society and linguistics.
 He intends to undertake an MA in Japanese Studies at a Japanese university from September 2019, and is interested in researching how spoken and written Japanese have changed over time.
 Specifically, he aims to investigate how specific events in history, cultural products and diplomacy have impacted the way in which Japanese is used.
 His long-term aim is to promote international exchange between Japan and the UK, either through work in a Japanese company, or by pursuing academia.

 Rebecca Paterson graduated with a 1st in her BA Japanese Studies degree from the University of Cambridge in 2016.
 She spent her year abroad at Osaka University as a MEXT Scholar.
 Rebecca has been working at a private English language school as a mentor and interpreter for Japanese students in the UK.
 Her experiences in education inspired her interest in language learning and acquisition, and in April 2018 she began an MA in Foreign Language Acquisition and Education at Kyoto University.
 Here she will research the role of metacognition in English language learning and acquisition in Japanese students.
 Following this two-year programme, she wishes to remain in the field of education, either as a researcher or an educator.